operator-framework/olm-docs/content/en/docs/Reference/catalog-templates.md

 - clear mapping between input schema and output FBC attributes

 ### Specification
-Like best practices [recommended channel naming](/docs/best-practices/channel-naming/#recommended-channel-naming), this veneer supports channel names `Candidate`, `Fast`, and `Stable`, in order of increasing channel stability.
+Like best practices [recommended channel naming](/docs/best-practices/channel-naming/#recommended-channel-naming), this template supports channel names `Candidate`, `Fast`, and `Stable`, in order of increasing channel stability.
 We leverage this relationship when calculating the default channel for the package.

-`GenerateMajorChannels` and `GenerateMinorChannels` dictate whether this veneer will generate X-stream or Y-stream channels (attributes can be set independently).
+`GenerateMajorChannels` and `GenerateMinorChannels` dictate whether this template will generate X-stream or Y-stream channels (attributes can be set independently).
 If omitted, only minor (Y-stream) channels will be generated.

 Under each channel are a list of bundle image references which contribute to that channel.
 At least one channel must have bundle images.